 Keep it Fresh!

 Between deep cleans, you can prolong the freshness of your carpet by creating your own carpet freshener.
-I use this regularly in my own home and am always impressed at how it freshens the house.
+I use this green cleaning method regularly in my own home and am always impressed at how it freshens the house.

 Mix the below ingredients and store in a shaker: